contentstack/contentstack-google-amp-example/README.md

 Google Accelerated Mobile Pages (Google AMP) is Google's back-end, open source HTML framework.
 It is specifically designed to help mobile-optimized content load instantly on all devices.
 AMP-HTML is nothing but HTML5 with a certain set of specifications with optimization banked by JavaScript.
 In this example, we have demonstrated how you can integrate Google AMP with Contentstack and create a sample website.
-The in-depth guide discusses how the website's performances can be improved with Contentstack and Google AMP.
+The in-depth guide discusses how the website's performance can be improved with Contentstack and Google AMP.

 The following screenshots show the outcome of the sample app on desktop and mobile versions.